opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

         * **GC_INIT_WITH_MASK** 	The function initializes the state using the provided mask.
 Note that  ``GC_INIT_WITH_RECT``  and  ``GC_INIT_WITH_MASK``  can be combined.
 Then, all the pixels outside of the ROI are automatically initialized with  ``GC_BGD`` .

-        * **GC_EVAL** 	The value means that algorithm should just resume.
+        * **GC_EVAL** 	The value means that the algorithm should just resume.

 The function implements the `GrabCut image segmentation algorithm <http://en.wikipedia.org/wiki/GrabCut>`_.
-See the sample grabcut.cpp to learn how to use the function.
+See the sample ``grabcut.cpp`` to learn how to use the function.

 ..
-[Borgefors86] Borgefors, Gunilla, “Distance transformations in digital images”.
+[Borgefors86] Borgefors, Gunilla, *Distance transformations in digital images*.
 Comput.
 Vision Graph.
 Image Process.
 34 3, pp 344–371 (1986)

 ..
-[Felzenszwalb04] Felzenszwalb, Pedro F. and Huttenlocher, Daniel P. “Distance Transforms of Sampled Functions”, TR2004-1963, TR2004-1963 (2004)
+[Felzenszwalb04] Felzenszwalb, Pedro F. and Huttenlocher, Daniel P. *Distance Transforms of Sampled Functions*, TR2004-1963, TR2004-1963 (2004)

 ..
-[Meyer92] Meyer, F. “Color image segmentation”, ICIP92, 1992
+[Meyer92] Meyer, F. *Color Image Segmentation*, ICIP92, 1992

 ..
-[Telea04] Alexandru Telea, “An Image Inpainting Technique Based on the Fast Marching Method”.
+[Telea04] Alexandru Telea, *An Image Inpainting Technique Based on the Fast Marching Method*.
 Journal of Graphics, GPU, and Game Tools 9 1, pp 23-34 (2004)